karaatfullstack/demo-sequelize-review/README.md

   - Then, we'll want to wrap `else{ } ` around the res.send(house);
 4. ALSO note that by throwing this error, we hit the CATCH statement at the end catch(e) { (use console.log here) }
   - Inside the catch, the next(e) is accepting this error parameter, so if we did have error handling middleware it'd be passed there (it would go look in our app.js file)
+  - next will look for the next route to handle this unless it has a parameter, which it knows need to be redirected to error middleware
   - We don't so Express's default error handler manages this, which is the logging to the screen that we see.

 ## NUMBER 4 - Creating Error-Handling Middleware